loku/qrx/README.md

 * Flood control on queue restarts
 * Add semantics for repeated work sent to workers, where the work doesn't callback
 * Add support for asynchronous work subscribers with incremental results
+* Add JoinMany operator to re-sequence completed with (with timeout)

 ## License ##